navidJadid/openease_ci-cd_documentation/README.md

 2. [chapter](#link_to_chapter)

 ### CI/CD
-Overall we will only give a short summary of the necessary here, but if you are more interested in CI/CD, then we recommend reading this extensive [series of articles by Atlassian](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment).
+Overall we will only give a short summary of the necessary here, but if you are more interested in CI/CD, then we recommend reading this extensive [series of articles by Atlassian](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment) which we more or less indirectly cite here.

+1. **What are CI and CD?**
+    _CI_ is an abbreviation for _Continuous Integration_ which is the practice to merge into master/production/development (or however your release branch is called).
+Upon merging, the pipeline will run automated tests (therefore TDD is necessary, we touch on that in [Chapter **TODO**]()) and possibly other tasks.
+If tests fails, the developers now know there are problems and these should be resolved immediately, before other changes are merged into master.
+This is based on the premise, that master should whenever possible be in a state that is deployable.
+    In the very simplest case there exists only a master branch which every one is pushing to.
+This might work for small productions, but larger ones naturally require feature, patch, or version branches.
+These then regularly merge changes from master into themselves, to minimize merge conflicts when merging back into it.

+    <sub>**Side note:** For branching and in general more in-depth explanations of these principles, please refer to mentioned [set of articles by Atlassian](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment).</sub>

+    _CD_ on the other hand can refer to either _Continuous Delivery_ or _Continuous Deployment_:
+    - _Continuous Delivery_ aims to automate the delivery or release process, so any build can be released with the press of a button.
+Through CI we are already provided with high confidence that our software is stable, so this automation of release reduces yet another possible point of (human) failure.
+    - _Continuous Deployment_ basically combines the previous two practices.
+When committed changes successfully pass through all the stages of the _CI_-pipeline, that build will be automatically released.
+This means for one, that there is no release day anymore, and for the other, that developers can see their changes go live within a few minutes after pushing.

+2. **Why use CI and CD?**
+Ever been through "Merging Hell"?
+Then you know why.
+If not, believe us the "Hell" in the name is well deserved.
+Basically this refers to the practice to have several development branches which needed to be merged into production before each deadline.
+This caused a bunch of merge conflicts, which needed to be fixed.
 **TODO**
-1. What are CI and CD?
-Continuous Integration
-Continuous Delivery
-Continuous Deployment

-2. Why use CI and CD?

-3. Current CI/CD pipeline of the project: Travis-CI
+3. **Current CI/CD pipeline of the project: Travis-CI**
+**TODO**
+Travis-CI is our current CI-provider of choice.
+Travis-CI offers unlimited builds for Open-Source-Projects with 15 minutes of pipeline runtime for each build.

-4. Future aspirations (alias the **dream**)
+4. **Future aspirations (alias the _dream_)**
+**TODO**

 ### Test-Driven-Development
 As mentioned in the previous chapter, for the whole CI pipeline to work it is necessary to have (unit-)tests which cover majority of the code that is written.
 Therefore we encourage everyone to develop test-first for this project.
 The procedure should be as follows: